Pawtucket/Central Falls station: Planning

+Construction and opening

 In October 2016, state and city officials unveiled a sign marking the site of the planned station.
 Ground for the new station was broken in November 2018.

 After construction delays, the station opened on January 23, 2023.
 RIPTA bus routes in Pawtucket were also moved to the new station.
 The station reached 400 daily boardings within the first week, close to projections of 520 daily.
 RIDOT indicated it would expand the 200-space parking lot, which was already at capacity, later in 2023.
+Ridership was at 439 daily boardings by May 2023.
+Construction of the 275-space lot expansion began that July and opened in January 2024.
+The station had 701 daily boardings in a March 2024 count.

+RIPTA plans to construct an indoor waiting room at the station for rail and bus passengers.
+It was originally planned as part of the station project; it was removed to reduce cost, then re-added with American Rescue Plan funds.
+RIPTA issued a request for proposals in April 2023.
+Construction began in September 2024, with completion expected in late 2025 or early 2026.
+In September 2024, Pawtucket officials proposed replacing the surface parking lots with a garage, possibly with transit oriented development above.

 In March 2023, the Central Falls city solicitor reported that "[a]ll signs point toward demolition" of the former station.
+Earlier that year, Amtrak estimated a $9.9 million cost to demolish the structure.
+In August 2024, the court-appointed special master applied for a Federal Railroad Administration grant to demolish the building.
+The grant was not awarded.